U.S. Department of State Seal

 • Avoid staying overnight outside of the main cities and tourist locations.

-• When entering or transiting through Tunisia, avoid bringing in Tunisian currency in any amount and avoid bringing in any foreign currency, including dollars, in excess of the equivalent of TND 10,000.
-Upon departure including transit through Tunisia, travelers leaving Tunisia must declare any currency amounts above TND 5,000 if they wish to export or depart with that amount.
+• When entering or transiting through Tunisia, do not bring in Tunisian currency in any amount and avoid bringing in any foreign currency, including dollars, over TND 10,000 (about $3,000 USD).
+Upon departure, including transit through Tunisia, travelers leaving Tunisia must declare any currency amounts above TND 5,000 (about $1,600 USD) if they wish to export or depart with that amount.

 • Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.